tourle/RepData_PeerAssessment1/PA1_template.md

 ggplot(avsteps, aes(x = interval, y = steps, group = wdaystring, color = wdaystring), lwd = 1.3) +
         geom_line() + facet_grid(wdaystring~.) +
         labs(x = "interval", y = "average steps",
-        title = "Average steps per interval across weekdays and weekends")
+        title = "Average steps per interval across weekdays and weekends") + theme(legend.title=element_blank())
 ```

 ![plot of chunk intervalstepsovertime](figure/intervalstepsovertime-1.png)

-Imputing values can create a skew in the data depending on where missing values are and also, if the right method is not used the mean and medians can change.
-It would be better to use a more sophisticated method for imputing missing values.
+On weekdays, average steps are very low for the early intervals and then are, generally for the rest of the intervals, higher than for weekend days.
+The subjects in the study were more active during the week than on weekends but in the early hours of the morning, people were relatively inactive in the week and at weekends.